 - 1. Our audit of the financial statements will be carried out in accordance with International Standards on Auditing (UK & Ireland) (ISAs) issued by the Auditing Practices Board (APB), taking into account the UK Auditing Practice Board's Practice Note 10 (Revised): Audit of Financial Statements in Public Sector Bodies in the United Kingdom (Revised).
 These standards represent best practice in auditing and aim to promote uniformity of practice throughout the world, thereby increasing public confidence in the audit process. - 2.
-Our audit procedures are designed primarily to provide an opinion on whether the financial statements provide a true and fair view of the position at 31st March 2016 and the activities reported for the year then ended. - 3.
-In addition we have a professional responsibility to report if the financial statements do not comply in any material respect with the Code and the Accounts Direction and other relevant guidance issued by the Department of the Environment.
+Our audit procedures are designed primarily to provide an opinion on whether the financial statements provide a true and fair view of the position at 31st March 2017 and the activities reported for the year then ended. - 3.
+In addition we have a professional responsibility to report if the financial statements do not comply in any material respect with the Code and the Accounts Direction and other relevant guidance issued by the Department for Communities.
 We therefore review the quality, effectiveness and transparency of the accounting practices and financial reporting.
 This includes consideration of the appropriateness of accounting policies, accounting estimates and judgements and the adequacy of disclosures affected by unusual or non-recurring transactions recognised during the period. - 4.
-As part of our audit we will review the information contained in the Explanatory Forward.
-Certain information given in the Explanatory Forward and parts of the Remuneration Report are subject to our audit opinion.
-Other information in the Explanatory Forward is reviewed only to the extent that we confirm that it is consistent with the financial statements and our understanding of the business.
-We also review the overall balance and clarity of information contained in the Explanatory Forward. - 5.
-Legislation requires the Causeway Coast & Glens Borough Council to give notice, by publication on its website, of the date from which the accounts and other documents are available for public inspection and the date from which the exercise of rights under Article 17 and 18 of the Order may be exercised.
-We will hear and carefully consider representations by, and objections from, interested parties concerning the Causeway Coast & Glens Borough Council's accounts.
+As part of our audit we will review the information contained in the Narrative Report.
+Certain information given in the Narrative Report and parts of the Remuneration Report are subject to our audit opinion.
+Other information in the Narrative Report is reviewed only to the extent that we confirm that it is consistent with the financial statements and our understanding of the business.
+We also review the overall balance and clarity of information contained in the Narrative Report. - 5.
+The Local Government (Accounts and Audit) Regulations (Northern Ireland) 2015 requires the Council to give notice, by publication on its website, of the date from which the accounts and other documents are available for public inspection and the date from which the exercise of rights under Article 17 and 18 of the Order may be exercised.
+We will hear and carefully consider representations by, and objections from, interested parties concerning the Council's accounts.
 In conducting our audit, when appropriate, we will consider the lawfulness of items of account, the conduct of members and officers, instances where it appears a loss may have arisen and our other statutory duties as Local Government Auditor. - 6.
 The Code of Audit Practice issued by the Local Government Auditor extends to not only the audit of financial statements but also to aspects of financial and corporate arrangements to secure the economic, efficient and effective use of resources.
 The Code can be viewed on the NIAO website (www.niauditoffice.gov.uk). - 7.
-We will provide the Causeway Coast & Glens Borough Council with a Report to those Charged with Governance containing observations and recommendations on significant matters that have arisen in the course of the audit.
-After the completion of the audit we will issue an Annual Audit Letter to the Causeway Coast & Glens Borough Council.
+We will provide the Council with a Report to those Charged with Governance containing observations and recommendations on significant matters that have arisen in the course of the audit.
+After the completion of the audit we will issue an Annual Audit Letter to the Council.

-Governance Statement
+Annual Governance Statement

-8. We will also review the Governance Statement to ensure it complies with the Code and Department of the Environment guidance and that the statement fairly reflects our understanding of the state of internal control systems within the entity during the year.
+8. We will also review the Annual Governance Statement to ensure it complies with the Code and Department for Communities guidance and that the statement fairly reflects our understanding of the state of internal control systems within the entity during the year.